zwm0426/zwm0426.github.io/_pages/about.md

 I gained my Master of Science in Digital Media Technology in 2017 from Nanyang Technological University, Singapore.
 And I obtained my Bachelor of Science in Computer Science and Technology from Northwest University, Xi'an, China, in 2016.
 You can see through [my CV web page for more details.](https://zwm0426.github.io/cv/)

-My research mainly focuses on computer-human interaction (HCI), user interface (UI) design, VR/AR applications, and courses design.
+My research mainly focuses on computer-human interaction (HCI), artificial intelligence generated content (AIGC), virtual reality (VR)/ augmented reality (AR), and courses design.

 ![NEW](/images/new.png){:width="50px"} Since December 2023, I have also taken on the role of head of the SJTU AIGC Class, where I am responsible for managing and guiding the learning and development of the class.